zzzddd/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    map creates a new arrey but foreach dont

 2. What is the difference between a function and a method?

+  methods declered in side an object but functions created globaly..

 3. What is closure?

+it is the parent chiled relation access is allowed only downwards..

 4. Describe the four rules of the 'this' keyword.

+global(value of “this” will be the window),implicit(value of “this” will be the value of calling obj),

+explicit(value of “this” will be defind out side of the obj),and new bindings(value of “this” will be assined by new created obj..

 5. Why do we need super() in an extended class?

+it allows us to acess the parents attributes and methods..

 ## Project Set up